DroidMaxMan/learning-cpp/README.md

 ### Copyright & License

-Copyright 2016 @DroidMaxMan All rights reserved.
+Copyright 2018 @alxgcrz All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.